beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 - splitting columns to create new ones,
 - cleaning text to eliminate specific words
 - trimming excess whitespace
-- adding a job id column to uniquely identify each job entry
+- adding a job id column to have a unique identifier for each job entry

 `data_jobs_salary`